vinaybommana/UnEthicalSongScraper/README.md

 # UnEthicalSongScraper
-scrape songs based on links given
+a simple scraper songs based on links given